 Mathematics majors have the option to choose between a Bachelor of Arts degree and a Bachelor of Science with Systems degree.
 The degree you choose depends on your career interests.

-Our Bachelor of Arts in Mathematics degree option would prepare you to enter graduate school and take the next step toward becoming a professional mathematician.
-Most of our Math B.A. graduates pursue graduate study in mathematics, computer science, or physics; some B.A. students even use their mathematics background to pursue law school, medical school, and seminary.
+Our Bachelor of Arts in Mathematics degree option would prepare you to enter graduate school and take the next step toward becoming a professional mathematician, pursuing graduate study in mathematics, computer science, or physics.
+Some mathematic majors even use their degrees to pursue law school, medical school, and seminary.

 Our Bachelor of Science in Mathematics with Systems pairs the problem-solving skills developed by a mathematics degree with the Taylor’s innovative Systems program.
 Similar to Operations Research, this flexible degree can lead you toward a career in actuarial science, statistics, or any business field using data and technology.
 Students gain preparation for current job markets through a practicum and coursework focused on modern applications.